 The building’s exterior features a monument dedicated to Phillis Wheatley, the building’s namesake.
 The Wheatley YMCA was historically located on the same city block as The Wheatley project, and led the charge against racial prejudice, while promoting gender and racial equality.
 Phillis Wheatley was one of the first women and the first African American poet to be published, and this building is a nod to keeping her legacy alive.
 “And Heavenly Freedom spread her gold Ray,” referencing the nation’s fight for freedom and let this bequest, Wheatley, spread her gold ray on Welton Street for years to come.

 The building’s design was primarily influenced by the historic Rossonian Hotel just two blocks down the street, capturing effervescent cultural elements sprinkled throughout the project.
 Five Points is known for its history of music, specifically jazz, which is still prominent in the modern neighborhood.
 Enjoy live music at Cervantes’ Masterpiece Ballroom, get your morning fuel from the famous Rosenberg’s Bagels, and put your feet up at the new Beer Spa.
 The Wheatley is just a mere few steps away from the 25th and Welton Light Rail Station to take you downtown or out of town.
 The Five Points neighborhood gets its name from the five-way intersection at its heart, demonstrating just how accessible it is.
 Live here, get anywhere.

-The Wheatley was awarded a $100,000 Welton Design/Development Challenge grant by the Denver Office of Economic Development.
-Additionally, the Wheatley was awarded the 2016 Downtown Denver Partnership Award for contributing to the economic vitality of Downtown Denver and was a finalist for a ULI Impact Award for infill projects.
+The Wheatley has received several awards, including a $100,000 grant from the Welton Design and Development Challenge by the Denver Office of Economic Development, the 2016 Downtown Denver Partnership Award promoting economic vitality in the city, and a finalist for the ULI Impact Award for infill projects.

 Interested in living here?
 Learn more about The Wheatley.